Project Coordinator: Bernadette Miles, Kardia Formation P/L

 Stage Two: Preparation of spiritual directors for Stage Three will involve formation in the areas of organizational role analysis, systems theory, and leadership theory.
 We will draw on the learning from Stage One in developing this training.

-Stage Three: Across twelve months, spiritual direction will be provided to teacher- participants across a variety of schools (eight sessions given monthly).
+Stage Three: (October 2021 – September 2022) Across twelve months, spiritual direction will be provided to teacher- participants across a variety of schools (eight sessions given monthly).
 Teacher participants will be asked to complete a survey prior to participating in spiritual direction in which quantitative and qualitative data will be collected about their experience of themselves in the role of teacher.
 They will be given the same survey at the end of the project.
 Spiritual directors who have been working with the teachers in schools will participate in focus groups during the project.
 Teacher participants will be interviewed nearing the conclusion of the project.
 No identifying data will be collected.
+Please contact Bernie if you would like to participate in stage three of the research or for further information.

 This project will follow an academic research model to develop the ministry of spiritual direction to be industry specific for educators and leaders in the educational field.